CanNuhlar/DevRant-CLI/README.md

 # devRant Browser

 This is a python script that parses devrant.io feed using BeautifulSoup and prints right on your terminal.
-It also converts images to ascii art by using hit9's [img2txt](https://github.com/hit9/img2txt).
+It also converts images to text image by using hit9's [img2txt](https://github.com/hit9/img2txt).

 # Usage
 ```